-With the holiday season in full swing, everyone needs to remember that this is the time when the most alcohol-related automobile accidents occur.
+With the holiday season in full swing, everyone needs to remember that most alcohol-related automobile accidents occur around this time.
 Last week, the Maryland Impaired Driving Coalition held its third annual Maryland Remembers Ceremony.
-The Coalition, along with the State Highway Administration, makes a concerted effort to stress alcohol-related crashes and the resulting fatalities this time of year.
-This ceremony honors those who have passed due to such crashes.
+The Coalition, along with the State Highway Administration, attempts to stress alcohol-related crashes and the resulting fatalities this time of year.
+This ceremony honors those who have passed because of such crashes.

-In 2006, legislation was passed that toughens sanctions against repeat offenders and those who refuse a Breathalyzer test but are later found to have a high blood-alcohol content.
+In 2006, the General Assembly passed legislation that toughens sanctions against repeat offenders and those who refuse a Breathalyzer test but are later found to have a high blood-alcohol content.
 There has also been increased spending on media publicity to make people aware of the effects of drinking and driving.
-Also, more than $890,000 in supplemental enforcement funds for sobriety checkpoints and DUI patrols was spent.
+Also, more than $890,000 was spent in supplemental enforcement funds for sobriety checkpoints and DUI patrols.

-A shocking 38 percent of the traffic fatalities are the result of alcohol-related accidents.
-There were 235 fatalities which were recorded as caused by drinking and driving.
+A shocking 38 percent of the traffic fatalities result from alcohol-related accidents.
+There were 235 fatalities recorded as caused by drinking and driving.
 On the bright side, this number is down 18 percent from 2004.
-Nancy Kelly, IDC Legislative Committee Vice Chair, and Mothers Against Drunk Driving attributes this decline to increased awareness and aggressive police work.
-The romantic in me hopes that it is also attributable to a rising tide of common sense.
+Nancy Kelly, IDC Legislative Committee Vice Chair, and Mothers Against Drunk Driving attribute this decline to increased awareness and aggressive police work.
+The romantic in me hopes that it is also because of a rising tide of common sense.

 As regular readers know, the Maryland Personal Injury Lawyer Blog is not a place for trite preaching of what people should do when everybody already knows what is obviously the right thing to do.
-But I’m asking for a pass with the understanding that I promise not to start going all Oprah on you.
-If everyone would just keep an eye out this holiday season for people who should not be driving, a ton of lives could be saved.
+But I’m asking for a pass, understanding that I promise not to go all Oprah on you.
+If everyone would just keep an eye out this holiday season for people who should not be driving, we could save a ton of lives.
 Who, when called on the carpet for being unfit to drive after one too many egg nogs, would refuse a ride home, a cab called, a night on a friend’s couch?
 So, in the immortal words of Sergeant Phil Esterhaus (Hill Street Blues): “Hey hey hey hey, let’s be careful out there.”